vladyslavkuliani/angular-movie-lab/README.md

 5. Use the `limitTo` filter to limit the number of movies displayed to five. **Bonus:** Add a link for the user to "View More".
 Clicking the link should allow the user to view the entire list of movies.

 6. Put an icon next to each movie that resembles an "X" or a trash can.
-When the user clicks the icon, delete the movie from the list. **Hint:** Write a function called `deleteMovie`, and use the use the `ngClick` directive.
+When the user clicks the icon, delete the movie from the list. **Hint:** Write a function called `deleteMovie`, and use the `ngClick` directive.

 ## Bonus